Dragonheart (franchise): Novels

 Dragonheart screenwriter Charles Edward Pogue penned the film's novelization.
 Pogue wrote the novelization based on his original screenplay, including "several new inspirations that weren't in any of the various drafts", and faithful to his and Johnson's vision of Dragonheart as the transcendent film it was written to be.
 The Berkley Publishing Group published the book in June 1996.
 The first edition names Pogue as the sole author, but websites often list Dragonheart creator Patrick Read Johnson as the novel's co-author.
 Released in several languages and five editions in the U.S., Pogue's novelization received widespread critical acclaim.
-The novel also got an audio cassette release that's now out of print.
+The novel also got an audio cassette release that is now out of print.

 Adriana Gabriel adapted the film into a junior novelization in the same year.
 While the target audience for Pogue's novelization is young adults and older, Gabriel's junior adaptation is for younger readers and contains some stills from the film.

 In 1999, Pearson Education published a book adapted from the junior novelization by Joanna Strange.

 Books

 Troll Books Staff released an activity book based on the film a month before its release.

-In May 1996, Michael Bergman released a mass market paperback that's a fantasy card gamebook with the distinction of being the first MUD book.
+In May 1996, Michael Bergman released a mass market paperback in the form of a fantasy card gamebook, with the distinction of being the first MUD book.

-In June 1996, Jody Duncan wrote a book detailing the 1996 film's production titled The Making of Dragonheart, featuring behind-the-scenes photos and interviews from the cast and crew.
+In June 1996, Jody Duncan wrote a book detailing the film's production titled The Making of Dragonheart, featuring behind-the-scenes photos and interviews from the cast and crew.

-In September 1996, Leslie McGuire wrote the tie-in movie storybook.
+In September 1996, Leslie McGuire wrote a tie-in movie storybook.